rdolgushin/django-admin-bootstrap/README.rst

 - No CSS transitions
 - No default branding
 - Hidden-but-jumping-on-every-page-reload sidebar is fixed
+- "View on site" link opens in new window
 - Other small fixes and improvements

 Screenshots